This section describes resources for troubleshooting the Migration Toolkit for Containers (MTC).

 Configure the replication repository, an intermediate object storage that MTC uses to migrate data.

 The source and target clusters must have network access to the replication repository during migration.
+In a restricted environment, you can use Multi-Cloud Object Gateway (MCG).
 If you are using a proxy server, you must configure it to allow network traffic between the replication repository and the clusters.

 Add the source cluster to the MTC web console.